rafjagger/Festival-zu-einer-Zeit-in-Gerdelegen-Live-Ambisonic/README.md

-# Festival "zu einer Zeit in Gardelegen" Live-Ambisonic.
+# Festival "zu einer Zeit in Gardelegen" Live-Ambisonic on a selfbuild PA-System.

-my first Project is about Ambisonic on a selfbuild PA-System ...

 Take a look here:
 eismannsound.de